AlgebraicJulia/CombinatorialSpaces.jl/docs/src/euler.md

 ## Discretizing

 Let's examine some particular cases of these equations.
-In this first case, we will provide a mesh, and explicitly provide initial values for `u`.
-We will solve for pressure and the time derivative of `u` and check that they are what we expect.
+For both, we need a mesh and some discrete differential operators.

 ```@example euler
 using CairoMakie, CombinatorialSpaces, StaticArrays